-The goal of this program is to prepare graduates for entry-level positions in the growing field of health care office professionals.
+The goal of the Medical Office Administration & Coding Program is to prepare graduates for entry-level positions in the growing field of health care office professionals.
 These are rewarding careers that not only have good advancement potential, but allow graduates to do the kind of work that helps other people.
-Graduates of this program will be prepared for positions such as: medical office assistant, receptionist, medical coding specialist, medical insurance biller, reimbursement specialist, and support positions in medical offices, hospitals and other health care organizations.
+Graduates of this program will be prepared for positions such as: medical office assistant, medical coder, medical office computer specialist, receptionist, reimbursement specialist, coder and other administrative positions in medical offices, hospitals and other health care organizations.
+The program also prepares graduates to take the Microsoft Office Specialist (MOS) exams in Word, Excel, Access and PowerPoint; the National Certification for Medical Office Assistants (NCMOA) exam; and the AAPC's Certified Professional Coder (CPC) exam.
+This six-quarter program incorporates in-depth computer training, the basics of working in a medical office, billing, medical coding, and accounts receivable management.